kunwuz1992/fsc_torch_jetson_cpp/README.md

 # Libtorch documentation

-- libtorch documentation is found in this link.
+- using libtorch to load pytorch model is in this [link](https://pytorch.org/tutorials/advanced/cpp_export.html).